ANALYTICS

 Israel appears to be “losing the PR war”, in the words of the Times of Israel and Donald Trump.
 As anti-Israel sentiment grows, support for its enemies – including the Houthis – inadvertently grows.
 As the famous adage goes, “The enemy of my enemy is my friend”.
 The more unpopular Israel becomes, and by default, its supporters in the West, the more inclined people may be to sympathize with its foes.

 In Saudi Arabia, polling showed 96% of its population agrees Arab countries should break all ties with Israel, while positive attitudes towards Hamas rose from 10% to 40% from August to December 2023.
 In Egypt, over 90% of people believe Hamas “did not kill civilians on October 7”, with the same results in Saudi Arabia.
-If support for Hamas, a group that committed one of the worst terrorist attacks in history, has grown in the past year, then those fighting alongside them, against a common enemy, will surely be seen more positively.
+If support for Hamas has grown in the past year, then those fighting alongside them, against a common enemy, will surely be seen more positively.

 The increased positive perception of the Houthis has been well-covered in Western media.
 Vox, a left-leaning news outlet, said the Houthis had “[struck] at the very heart of global capitalism while resisting the most powerful militaries in the world.”
 They described the Houthis as a group that “few outside the Middle East had given much thought to until a few months ago”, though “through these attacks, they’ve achieved a global profile.”